Trial by combat: Italy

 About AD 630, Gundeberga, wife of the Lombard King Arioald (626–636), is supposed to have been accused by a disappointed lover of a plot to poison the king and take another man.
 King Arioald consented that her innocence should be tested by single combat between her accuser and a nobleman who undertook to defend her.
 The accuser having been slain, Gundeberga was declared innocent.
 This was the first instance of a trial by combat in the history of Italy.
 In the 730s, the Lombard king Liutprand (712–744) had lost confidence in the likelihood that the trial by battle would provide justice.
 He knew that the practice was subject to abuse.

 The jurisprudence of judicial duelling in Italy is particularly well documented in the 15th and 16th centuries.
 In particular, the treatises of Achille Marozzo (1536), Giovanni Battista Pigna (1554) and Girolamo Mutio (1560) have contributed to shed considerable light on the subject.

 The fundamental aspects of Italy's duelling customs were the following.
 The offended party (attore or agent) had to accuse the defendant (reo) of an injury of words or deeds he received, in matters that could not be reliably proven in a courtroom.
 In turn, the defendant had to issue a "mentita", meaning that he had to tell the agent "you lie", which consisted of an injury of words.
 After this, the agent had to issue a notarised cartello, or a notice of challenge, to the defendant, which, if accepted, would set the formal proceedings in motion.

 The defendant had the important advantage of the election of weapons.
 This was done to ensure that the institution would not be abused by the strong to overpower the weak, although the system was gamed in many ways bordering on the illegal.

 The duel would take place on the land of a lord impartial to both parties, or if this was not practicable, alla macchia, meaning on public lands.
 The herald read the accusation out loud and gave the defendant one last chance to confess.
 If the latter did not do so, the duel would begin, and it was the responsibility of the issuer of the challenge to deliver (or attempt) the first blow.
 Incapacitating injuries or death would dictate victory, although other scenarios were possible as well.
 For instance, if the defendant could successfully parry all blows delivered by the agent until sundown, the defendant would be considered the victor.

-With the counter-reformation of the 16th century, duelling became illegal; however, its customs were maintained and utilised by most middle to upper social classes until the beginning of the 19th century.
+With the Counter-Reformation of the 16th century, dueling became illegal; however, its customs were maintained and utilized by most middle to upper social classes until the beginning of the 19th century.